YashzAlphaGeek/Java11-AND-Java17/README.md

 For Java 17 we need to download Java SE Development Kit 17.0.1 - https://www.oracle.com/java/technologies/downloads/#jdk17-windows

+Frequently used Java features are covered as part of this page

 ## Java 11 Features :

 ### Running Java File with single command